BonnyAD9/uamp/UNRELEASED.md

 ## New features
 - recursive search option
-- don't block when saving songs
+- don't block when loading songs
 - Option to save every N seconds (60 by default)
 - Option to set fade play/pause duration (0.15 by default)